tee3/homedir/README.md

 ## support for python packages

-Python packages are installed using the user protocol and are defined in a requirements file (`python-packages.txt`) defines the installed Python packages.
+Python packages are installed using the user protocol and a requirements file defines the installed Python packages.

+See [python-packages.txt](./python-packages.txt) for a list of installed Python packages.

 ## support for ruby packages

-Ruby gems are installed using the user protocol and a Gemfile (`ruby-packages.gemfile`) defines the installed Ruby packages.
+Ruby gems are installed using the user protocol and a Gemfile defines the installed Ruby packages.

+See [ruby-packages.gemfile](./ruby-packages.gemfile) for a list of installed Ruby packages.

 ## support for node.js packages

-Node.js modules are installed to the user's home directory under `~/.node_modules` and a text file (`node-packages.txt`) defines the installed Node.js modules.
+Node.js modules are installed to the user's home directory under `~/.node_modules` and a text file defines the installed Node.js modules.

+See the [node-packages.txt](./node-packages.txt) for a list of installed Node.js packages.

 ## support for emacs